 Q. If my child’s lunch account is low, how do I add to it?

 A. Cash or a check made payable to “GRACE” can be placed in an envelope indicating it is for the lunch account and with the child’s name on it.
-This can be dropped off/sent to either school office.
+This can be dropped off or mailed to school office.
 One check can be sent for multiple accounts, but if one check is sent, please indicate the amount you’d like placed in each student account.
 Dollar amounts can be transferred between lunch accounts only with a parent’s permission.
-New as of 2017 – a credit card can be used to make a payment on a lunch account; however, the transaction has to take place at the Elementary School office at this time.
+A credit card can be used to make a payment on a lunch account; however, the transaction has to take place at the school office at this time.

 Q. My family qualified for free/reduced-priced meals last year.
 Do I need to do anything for the new school year?

 A. Yes, unless you received an eligibility notification letter for direct certification, every year a new application needs to be completed.
 Students are grandfathered in from last year for the first 30 operating days of the new school year.
 To avoid disruption in your child’s status, a new application should be received at the GRACE Administrative Office by September 15.
-If your financial status changes during the school year, you may apply for free/reduced priced meals at anytime. **A reminder that “free” status will cover one reimburseable hot lunch meal with one milk.
+If your financial status changes during the school year, you may apply for free/reduced priced meals at anytime. **A reminder that “free” status will cover one reimbursable hot lunch meal with one milk.
 It does not cover the cost of a milk with cold lunch or a second milk, third milk, etc.